Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

    : Imaging spf     = 83968       Pixel per frame
    : Imaging fps     = 1190.930    fps

-2. List for all the 4 sets of intermediate results of the evolution from algorithm models to hardware.
+2. List of all the four sets of intermediate results of the evolution from algorithm models to hardware.

    * module by module mode scanline (shown below)